markusunger/capstone/notes/Docker.md

 Docker images are files used to build containers.
 They can be found in registries and are identified with a _repository name_ comprising the registry host, the user/organization and a short name.
 Additionally, tags can be used to identify different versions of an image.

-The aforementioned _Docker Hub_ is the official registry and index (and by far the largest registry) and it is locat4d at the registry docker.io.
+The aforementioned _Docker Hub_ is the official registry and index (and by far the largest registry) and it is located at the registry docker.io.

 Both `docker pull` and `docker run` use _Docker Hub_ by default.
 Using an alternative registry is as simple as providing the full repository name, e.g. `docker pull quay.io/markusunger/bestimage:latest`.